 In the Gazer project, it is said that centering devices "require an input with a nearly continuous bloc of stimulated sensors - a single group with no gap larger than a single [input projection]."
-In other words, the centering devices described in Gazer tolerate gaps of one inactive input projection in a bloc of active input projections.
+In other words, some Gazer centering devices tolerate gaps of one inactive input projection in a bloc of active input projections.

 The design in Fig. 39 incorporates the gap-tolerant feature.
 The chief change from the Fig. 35 design is use of branching input projections; each input pulse activates two receptors.
-Also, two more timing devices are added to each bloc of switched devices and to the whole array.
+Also, two more timing devices are added to the whole array - and to each bloc of switched devices.